samuelsimko/scarf/README.rst

        zbounds = [-1, 1])

+`zbounds` is the parameter controlling the latitude of the rings which are transformed.
+`zbound = sin(latitude)`, where latitude goes from -90 to 90 degree.
+Setting `zbounds` to `[0,1]` thus restricts the `map2alm()` function to the northern hemisphere.

 Testing
 --------

 A basic pytest is currently executed upon each pull-request and push, for each branch.
-To manually test the code with the existing test, install pytest,
+To manually test the code with the existing test directory `tests`, install pytest,

 .. code-block:: console